Home

 Every moral aesthetic is couched inside a man's conscience, and every man who does wrong feels, even for a fraction of a second, a pinch of that conscience.
 Something within knows that what was done was not appropriate to the context at hand.
 This prodding pinch, then, is part of that moral aesthetic.
 Likewise, the act of giving alms to someone in need imbues a sense of contentment that is not replicable by any rule-set.
 It is simply a result of satisfaction at knowing that a good act was done.

 A society which adopts moral aesthetic as its governing principle would be materially different from that which chooses to govern itself under the aegis of the scientific method.
 The former will not need to conjure the mindless acronyms of ESG, LGBTQ, Gender, Caste, Democracy, Equality, Human Rights, Feminism, Patriarchy, and so forth.
 A cursory look at such words reveals that they actually are concotions out of academia and not words that spring naturally from the vernacular of the conscience.
-Colloquially, they would be called jargons and words that children by mistake for curse-words to be used creatively in their school play-yards.
+Colloquially, they would be called jargons and words that children mistake for curse-words to be used creatively in their school play-yards.

 The idea of civility for long was established through use of very simple terms whose meanings could always be sourced from the scriptures and the literary heritage which built itself around those scriptures.
 To the degree that that heritage has been abandoned, the language in which the intellect thinks today has become less natural and more artificial.
 Acronyms, most certainly, do not make for a civil discourse.